ctrlVnt/Real-YT-Music/CONTRIBUTING.md

   1. [Create your API key](https://developers.google.com/youtube/v3/getting-started) and insert it in this [file](https://github.com/ctrlVnt/Real-YT-Music/blob/master/app/src/main/java/com/ctrlvnt/rytm/utils.kt)
   2. Clone the repository with Android Studio and enjoy:
      `git clone https://github.com/your-username/repo-name.git`

-## Questions?
-If you have any doubts or questions, feel free to contact us by opening an issue or sending an email to [email@example.com](mailto:email@example.com).